 If your bunny has started peeing on your bed don't worry it's not uncommon and in the following guide we hope to show you why it can happen and how to try and correct this behaviour.

 Firstly don't encourage the problem with your own behaviour.
 Avoid giving your bunny food, especially treats on your bed.
-It can be fun when they are mugging you for snacks however the more they feel they need to compete for food in an area the more likely it is they will want to mark this territory so it is important not to encourage this.
+It can be fun when they are jumping on you for snacks however the more they feel they need to compete for food in an area the more likely it is they will want to mark this territory so it is important not to encourage this.

 If they are coming and going all night you may need to use a second litter tray closer to your bed as they can often try and start a new toilet area close to where they spend time.